shashanka2a/Paystreet-Admin-Portal/fixes.md

 - Not working or restricted
   - `GET /v2/collections/accounts` – 400 NOT_AUTHORIZED
     - Likely permission/plan gating; now handled gracefully in code (returns empty array)
-  - `GET /v2/transactions` (and tried `/v2/transactions/list`, `/v2/transactions/search`) – 404 Not Found
-    - Endpoint path appears different for our tenant/environment; needs exact path from docs/account
+  - Transactions listing is via `GET /v2/payments` (per docs).
+Legacy `GET /v2/transactions` returns 404 in our env.

 - Legacy/SigV4 tests
   - v1-style SigV4 endpoints return 403/invalid token and are not used by the app.
 We did not migrate these; they are for reference only.